Scottish Wildlife: The Ultimate Guide To Scotland’s Native Species

 Video: Pine Martens of the Scottish Highlands

 The site of a male Red Deer with its large antlers, roaming across moorland is an iconic view of Scotland.
-For many nothing represent Scottish wildlife better.
+For many, nothing represents Scottish wildlife better.

-Unlike many of the animals of Scotland that feature in this article, the Red Deer is relatively common and can be found across the Scottish highlands, open mountains and forests.
+Unlike many of the animals of Scotland that feature in this guide, the Red Deer is relatively common and can be found across the Scottish Highlands, open mountains and forests.
 This is because the red deer have no predators left in the wild.

 Video: Scotland's Big 5 - Red Deer

 Stags, male red deers, which can stand at 4ft tall at the shoulder, are Britain's largest wild animal.

 Rutting season takes place each year between mid-September and late October.
 During this period rival stags will fight using their antlers in a bid to become the dominant male, the position that gives them mating rights with female deer, known as Hinds.

 Red Squirrels exist in small isolated populations throughout the rest of the UK, but in Scotland Red Squirrels still maintain some stronghold populations.